 property Name: String; // internally stored in a hidden String var

-Different that an actual field, stored properties still are exposed via getter and setters, so thye can be "upgraded" to use custom getters or setter later, without breaking binary compatibility of a type.
-Also, they still will support the
+Different that an actual field, stored properties still are exposed via getter and setters, so they can be "upgraded" to use custom getters or setter later, without breaking binary compatibility of a type.
+Also, they will still support the

 notify Modifier, and other property-specific features.